alextanhongpin/architecture-decision-records/golang/013-state-machine.md

 	return nil
 }
 ```

+Above we see the implementation of a local state.

+However, most of the time, we don't run a single server.
+The state can be distributed.

 One use of state machine when working in distributed system is to guard against non-linear path.